 .
 Referring to Lund and Norén, Stougaard-Nielsen writes:

 This is an accurate response to the female-male detective partnership, especially in The Bridge.

 gender transgressors, imbued with traits that generically belong to male

 detectives, which is further amplified by their contrasting feminized male colleagues, who are

 emotionally intelligent and primarily devoted to their equally fragile nuclear families.

 Scandinavian Crime Fiction is, then, an uneven book.
-As stated above, it is seriously flawed as a contribution to a series devoted to 21st-century genre fiction by Stougaard-Nielsen’s decision to root at least two thirds of his study to novels written in the 20th century.
+As stated above, it is seriously flawed as a contribution to a series devoted to twenty-first-century genre fiction by Stougaard-Nielsen’s decision to root at least two thirds of his study to novels written in the twentieth century.
 He also tends to make questionable generalizations.
 Henning Mankell’s Kurt Wallander is indeed a

 to borrow the title of the last novel in the Wallander series: Den orolige mannen (2009)

 The Troubled Man 2011, but he is not